eda6767/generating_documentation_python_excel/README.md

 <br>
 </br>

-For this purpose I created an object Catalog:
+For this purpose I created an object Catalog which afterwards will represent each area with list of metrics and other artibutes.

 ```